sagesolar/Corpus-of-Taylor-Swift/README.md

 - Uncl - Unclassified

 > [!NOTE]
-> A small selection of compound words, irregular interjections, non-words etc. (eg. `wine-stained`, `ooh-hoo-hoo`, `3AM`) are currently marked as `Uncl`.
+> A small number of compound words, irregular interjections, non-words etc. (eg. `wine-stained`, `ooh-hoo-hoo`, `3AM`) are currently marked as `Uncl`.
 These may be classified in future versions of CoTS.

 ### FqBand _(Frequency Band)_